olayomipo/Revie/README.md

 # Revie API Documentation

-Welcome to the documentation for your fantastic API!
+Welcome to the documentation for your Revie API!
 Below, you'll find details about the available endpoints, request methods, and response formats.

 ## User Registration